farrael004/Graphical_Optimizer/README.md

 affects random and bayesian search.
 Grid search will always try all hyperparameter combinations.
 The total number of experiments that the optimizer will run is ``maxNumCombinatios * crossValidation``.

-- ``crossValidation``: Number of cross validation folds.
+- ``crossValidation``: Number of cross-validation folds.

-An integer that determines how many times the dataset will be split for performing cross validation on each hyperparameter combination.
+An integer that determines how many times the dataset will be split for performing cross-validation on each hyperparameter combination.

 - ``maxNumOfParallelProcesses``: Number of experiments to run in parallel.